 Tension with the Leniency Notice?

-Other changes in the proposed Directive relevant for potential leniency applicants
+Other changes in the Directive relevant for potential leniency applicants

 Presumption of harm for claimants

-Under the proposed Directive, there is a presumption that, in the case of a cartel infringement, such an infringement caused harm.
-It is for the infringing undertaking to adduce evidence to rebut this presumption.27 This improves the position of claimants, who are not only more likely to get hold of evidence under the disclosure rules, but also do not need to prove that they suffered any harm – this is automatically presumed.
-It is for the national judge to estimate the amount of harm.28
+Under the Directive, in the case of a cartel infringement, there is a presumption that such an infringement causes harm.
+It is for the infringing undertaking to adduce evidence to rebut this presumption.16 This improves the position of claimants, who are not only more likely to get hold of evidence under the disclosure rules, but also do not need to prove that they suffered any harm – this is automatically presumed.

-The proposed Directive clarifies that the limitation period in which claimants can bring their claims must be at least five years, and must be suspended if a competition authority takes action for the purpose of the investigation or proceedings, which ends at the earliest one year after the infringement decision has become final or the proceedings are otherwise terminated.
+The limitation period in which claimants can bring their claims must be at least five years, and must be suspended or interrupted if a competition authority takes action for the purpose of the investigation or proceedings in respect of an infringement of competition law to which the action for damages relates.
+The suspension shall end, at the earliest, one year after the infringement decision has become final or the proceedings are otherwise terminated.